vamsivk99/MLAD_SimpleNet/README_New.md

 ##  Introduction

-This repo contains source code for **SimpleNet** implemented with pytorch.

 SimpleNet is a simple defect detection and localization network that built with a feature encoder, feature generator and defect discriminator.
 It is designed conceptionally simple without complex network deisng, training schemes or external data source.

 ## Get Started